 This ancient Hawaiian practice of forgiveness functions as both a communication concept for reconciliation and a tool for restoring self-love and balance.

-In practice, it works sort of like a mantra for self-love.
+In solo practice, it can also work sort of like a mantra for self-love.
 And, even more surprisingly, it’s super simple.

 The word ho’oponopono roughly translates to “cause things to move back in balance” or to “make things right.”
 It’s a very zen-like concept.
 (In native Hawaiian language, “pono” means balance, in the sense of “life.”
 When things are in balance, nothing is off, so to speak.)